zhamilton85/packet_sniffer/README.md

     pip install -r requirements.txt

     ```
-    You can also download the scapy library:
+    Or you can download the scapy library instead of installing "-r requirements.txt":

     ```
     pip install scapy